PowerShell Script: Windows Firewall Configuration and Management

-# Allow inbound traffic for Remote Desktop (RDP)
+# Section 2: Create a new inbound rule for Remote Desktop (RDP)

 New-NetFirewallRule -DisplayName "Allow RDP" -Direction Inbound -Protocol TCP -LocalPort 3389 -Action Allow